London Off the Beaten Path: 8 Underrated Places in the City

 The Old Operating Theatre Museum

-It’s hard to believe now, but before television, the internet, and Netflix, there was surgery theater, where you could watch a serious medical operation in action.
-(Well, at least if you were a medical student.)
-At the Old Operating Theatre Museum you can step into the past.
-Housed in the garret of the 1703 Church of St. Thomas, they closed the operating theater in 1862 and then abandoned it.
-In 1957, someone rediscovered it and it eventually became this fascinating museum of surgery.
+Before television, the internet, and Netflix, people watched surgery theater, where medical students could observe serious medical operations in action.
+At the Old Operating Theatre Museum, you step into the past.
+Housed in the garret of the 1703 Church of St. Thomas, the operating theater closed in 1862 and then fell into abandonment.
+In 1957, someone rediscovered it and eventually turned it into this fascinating museum of surgery.
+This underrated London museum provides one of the most non touristy things to do in London.

 God’s Own Junkyard

-God’s Own Junkyard is located in Walthamstow, a neighborhood with little to no attractions.
-That is, until this magnificent warehouse moved in, and the neighborhood gentrified—not necessarily in that order.
+God’s Own Junkyard operates in Walthamstow, a neighborhood with little to no attractions.
+That changed after this magnificent warehouse moved in, and the neighborhood gentrified—not necessarily in that order.
 The huge warehouse teems with neon lights, as if some divine force picked up all the neon in Las Vegas and decided to store it in here.
-Want to literally light up your Instagram account?
-This is the place to do it.
+If you want to literally light up your Instagram account, this is the place to do it.
+God’s Own Junkyard defines off the beaten track London.

-God’s Own Junkyard claim the largest stock of neon signs in Europe.
+God’s Own Junkyard claims the largest stock of neon signs in Europe.
 Photo Credit: JRennocks

 Crossbones

-There is an unusual and intriguing site just a short stroll from the Shard and Shakespeare’s Globe: a pauper’s graveyard that was specifically designated for medieval-era sex workers.
-When they finally closed Crossbones in 1852, there were 15,000 bodies of now-unknown women buried in the ground.
+Just a short stroll from the Shard and Shakespeare’s Globe, you will find an unusual and intriguing site: a pauper’s graveyard specifically designated for medieval-era sex workers.
+When Crossbones closed in 1852, caretakers had laid 15,000 bodies of now-unknown women to rest in the ground.
+Therefore, Crossbones provides one of the city’s most fascinating unexplored places for seekers of off the beaten path London.

 Shri Swaminarayan Mandir

 The largest Hindu temple outside of India, Shri Swaminarayan Mandir consists of 2,000 tons of Italian marble and 3,000 tons of Bulgarian limestone.
-The temple, located in the Neasden section of the city, completed in the early 1990s.
-The ample marble and limestone were first shipped to India to have relief sculptures carved into it by 1,525 sculptors.
-At the time it cost £12 million to complete.
+Located in the Neasden section of the city, the temple finished construction in the early 1990s.
+Sculptors in India first carved reliefs into the marble and limestone before shipping them to London.
+At the time, the project cost £12 million to complete.
+Visiting this temple delivers one of those non touristy things to do in London, and a highlight among underrated London sites.

 This Hindu temple was built using entirely traditional construction methods.
 Photo Credit: Bernard Gagnon